monroid/fuel-test/doc/en/pages/fuel_test_classes.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

  * *CiBase* (ci_base.py)  --- basic class for preparation of CI environments
- * *CiVM* (ci_bm.py) ---  class for deployment testing environment on Bare Metal (physical) servers
+ * *CiVM* (ci_bm.py) ---  class for deployment testing environment on bare metal (physical) servers
  * *CiBM* (ci_vm.py) ---  class for deployment testing environment on virtual machines

-This classes are used by all deployment classes FullTestCase, CompactTestCase, SimpleTestCase, SingleTestCase and
+These classes are used by all deployment classes: FullTestCase, CompactTestCase, SimpleTestCase, SingleTestCase and
 other deployment modes.

-Classes to run testing scripts(fuel_test/tests)
+Classes to run testing scripts (fuel_test/tests)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 (C) FullTestCase --- continuous integration environment deployment class.
-This class implements ``test_full`` method that should be run using nosetests (https://nose.readthedocs.org).
-It deploys OpenStack it "Multi node HA Standalone" variant using Fuel.
-Actually there is only one test that does nothing but OpenStack deployment.
+This class implements ``test_full`` method which should be run using nosetests (https://nose.readthedocs.org).
+It deploys OpenStack in "Multi node HA Standalone" mode using Fuel.
+Actually, there is only one test that does nothing but OpenStack deployment.
-There are also classes for other architecture variants such as CompactTestCase, MinimalTestCase, SimpleTestCase, SingleTestCase and others.
+There are also classes for other architecture variants, such as CompactTestCase, MinimalTestCase, SimpleTestCase, SingleTestCase and others.

 FullTestCase methods: